No Bake Oatmeal Protein Balls

 How to Make No Bake Oatmeal Protein Balls – Step by Step

-- First, add all of ingredients to food process (or high-powered blender).
-Then pulse until ingredients are well combined/chopped.
+- (1) add ingredients to food proccesor!
+First, add all of the ingredients to the food process (or high-powered blender).

-- Then use a small cookie scoop to measure dough balls.
-Roll between hands to form ball.
+- (3) Scoop and roll!
+Then use a small cookie scoop to measure dough balls (or about 2 tablespoons worth of mixture).
+Roll between hands to form into a ball.

-- Chill on sheet pan with parchment paper for 30 minutes in refrigerator.
+- (4) Chill until slightly hardened!
+Chill on sheet pan with parchment paper for 30 minutes in refrigerator.

 Protein balls need to be either chilled in a refrigerator or frozen.
 If stored at room temperature they will become soft and not keep long.
 To ensure they are stored well, place in a sealed glass/plastic container and refrigerate for up to 1 week or freeze for 1 to 2 months.